isomerpages/moe-chongfu/_curriculum/Mother Tongue/Malay Department.md

 **Comments from participants:**
 ‘I like singing with my friends.’ – Ulfah, 1 United

-‘We had fun advertising our product!’ – Irra Umairah & Nurfaizah, 5 United
+‘We had fun advertising our product!’ – Irra Umairah &amp; Nurfaizah, 5 United

 ![](/images/ML%204.png)